deekshasetia/SITA_JA_USER_INFO_HTTP/README.md

     It constructs an internal call to another service named ADD_USER_SERVICE located at http://localhost:8081/appName2/addUserInfo.
     This internal call is intended to register the user's information.

-Additional Notes:

-Consider using environment variables for sensitive information like the base URL or URI in the application.properties file for improved security.